DamoM73/turtle_vid_tute/lesson_3.md

 ### Conventional range

 Before we start looking at variables, we need to use `range` in a more conventual way.

-Previously, we would use the following code to print four numbers:
+Previously, we would use the following code to print four numbers.

 ``` python
 for index in range(1, 5):